Farm Implements Market Size and Share

 • By product type, tractors held 23.4% of the farm implements market share in 2024, whereas precision and autonomous implements are projected to grow at a 12.5% CAGR through 2030.

-• By mode of operation, powered implements dominated with 78.2% share of the farm implements market size in 2024, while the same segment is slated for a 6.8% CAGR to 2030.
+• By mode of operation, powered implements dominated the farm implements market size with a 78.2% share in 2024, and are slated for a 6.8% CAGR to 2030.

 • By geography, Asia-Pacific contributed a 45% share in 2024 and is forecast to expand at a 7.5% CAGR through 2030.

-• The market maintains moderate consolidation, with Deere and Company, CNH Industrial N.V., AGCO Corporation, Kubota Corporation, and Mahindra and Mahindra Ltd. together holding 60% market share in 2024.
+• The market exhibits moderate consolidation, with key players in 2024 including Deere and Company, CNH Industrial N.V., AGCO Corporation, Kubota Corporation, and Mahindra and Mahindra Ltd.

 Segment Analysis